Commissioner Michael R. Peevey is the Assigned Commissioner and Robert Barnett is the assigned ALJ in this proceeding.

 Findings of Fact

 1. The PSA is not in the public interest and must be modified.
+The MSA is reasonable in light of the whole record, consistent with law and in the public interest.

 2. On November 8, 2000, PG&E filed suit in the U.S. District Court for the Northern District of California against the five commissioners in their official capacity (the "Rate Recovery Litigation").
 PG&E's complaint alleged that the Commission violated federal law by not allowing PG&E to collect in rates its costs of procuring wholesale energy.
 The Commission denied PG&E's allegations.